yaocccc/vim-echo/README.md

 # vim-echo

-vim & nvim plugin for quickly print some thing base by filetype
+vim & nvim plugin for quickly print some thing base by filetype or filename

 ## usage